renatocaliari/contornos/docs/en/contornos.md

 A guardian for a new inner contorno is appointed by integrative decision by all participants of the **external** contorno.

 #### Agent
-To allocate new agents in the contorno, the guardian makes a proposal or asks for a [nomination process] (apps#nominating-people-to-a-contorno), requiring an integrative decision between participants of the contorno.
+To allocate new agents in the contorno, the guardian makes a proposal or asks for a [nomination process] (en/apps#nominating-people-to-a-contorno), requiring an integrative decision between participants of the contorno.

 Anyone can apply as an agent of a contorno at any time, taking the matter to the guardian of the contorno.
 The guardian of the contorno can deny the request or bring the contorno to an integrative decision, if it considers the person's inclusion.